Skip to content

 Using run.sh Script

 1. Mainnet Execution: Run the validator on the mainnet by executing the following command.
-Include the [--start-generate] flag if you wish to generate trade data:
+Include/exclude the [--start-generate] and [--autosync] flags as needed:

 Terminal window